mhausenblas/aws-container-security-survey-2020/README.md

+# AWS Container Security Survey 2020

-Following [last year's](https://github.com/mhausenblas/aws-container-security-survey-2019) survey, in 2020 we will again ask you questions around good practices and uptake of tools and methodologies concerning container security.
+Following [last year's survey](https://github.com/mhausenblas/aws-container-security-survey-2019), in 2020 we will again ask you questions around good practices and uptake of tools and methodologies concerning security of your container workloads on AWS.

 Overall, the plan is as follows: